 Centromeres can be defined as the compressed region or a part of elongated chromosomes.
 It is the specialized DNA sequence in the chromosomes that links or holds together the pair of sister chromatids.
 The centromeres are also involved in separating the chromosome into a short arm (p) and a long arm (q).

-As per the name, centromeres are not located exactly in the centre but is located at the end of chromosomes.
+As per the name, centromeres are not located exactly in the centre but are located at the end of chromosomes.
 This organelle is also referred to as the chromosome’s arms as they are present on either side of the centromere.

 Also Refer: Difference between Chromosome and Chromatid